 Please refrain from touching the Tri-County equipment set up in the common areas.
 Tampering with the equipment creates a safety risk for the hunters and is a prosecutable offense.

-Please feel free to contact me at Tidewater Property Management with any questions.
+Please feel free to contact our FCF Deer Management community liaison, John Snedeker (firstname.lastname@example.org), with any questions.